NVIDIA/TensorRT/plugin/cropAndResizePlugin/README.md

 ## Description

+> NOTE: The `IPluginV2Ext` version of this plugin is deprecated since TensorRT 9.0. `IPluginV2DynamicExt`-based `CropAndResizeDynamic` is recommended instead.

 The `cropAndResizePlugin` performs object detection for the Faster R-CNN model.
-This plugin is included in TensorRT and used in [sampleUffFasterRCNN] to perform inference.
+This plugin is included in TensorRT.

 `cropAndResizePlugin` implements the TensorFlow style of ROIPooling(a.k.a.
 CropAndResize).
 It crops multiple region of interests(ROIs) from the input image with given ROI coordinates and then (bilinearly) resizes the cropped patches to a target spatial(width and height) size.